 Students are responsible adults with busy lives.
 I do not have an issue with students coming late to class/missing class with the understanding that homework/quiz/extra credit deadlines are adhered to without exception.
 If the student will be missing more than one class, the student should discuss this with me.
 I drop/withdraw a student at certain intervals during the semester if it appears that the student is no longer participating.
 Participation is defined as a combination of completed work, quizzes and class attendance.

 Textbooks and Materials

 See the Textbook/Materials section of this website.

-The schedule of assignments and their respective deadlines is shown at Syllabus - IVC or Kentfield on this website.
-The extension of time ("grace period") for specified Chapter Classwork assignments is covered at Class Overview and at FAQ on this website, as well as the syllabus.
-Submission criteria for classwork and quizzes is covered at FAQ, and submission criteria for the Enron Ethics paper is shown on the website at Enron Ethics Paper.
+The schedule of assignments/quizzes and their respective deadlines is shown at Syllabus - IVC or Kentfield on this website.
+The extension of time ("grace period") for specified Chapter homework assignments is covered at Class Overview and at FAQ on this website, as well as the syllabus.
+Submission criteria for assignments and quizzes is covered at FAQ.
 The topics covered (by chapter) is shown in the outline below.
-Chapter Quiz and Extra Credit Exam dates are shown at Syllabus.
 There is no midterm or final exam.
 Drop-dates are shown at Important Dates on this website.

 The activities which will be graded, and their respective weights is shown at Class Overview.
 I use points rather than grades with each type of assignment earning a possible maximum as shown at Overview.
 The deadline for Pass/No Pass grade option is shown at Important Dates on this website

-This content is located in the following textbook chapters:
+This content is located in the following textbook chapters of the above text: